 Trailhead Facilities

-There are picnic benches and pit toilets at the trailhead.
+There are picnic benches and pit toilets in the center of the parking area near the trailhead.

 Season to Visit